 -my favorite firmware replacement is probably LineageOS,

 -even though very old Android devices might seem useless as all-in-one daily drivers nowadays, remember that stuff like PlayStation emulators, table clock apps or media center software suites exist even for Android 2.x from 2010!
-And some older versions of internet-enabled apps still work on Android KitKat-Lollipop (2013-2015) which may run fine on devices from around 2012 (Xperia S, Galaxy S III).
+And some older versions of internet-enabled apps still work on Android KitKat-Lollipop (2013-2015) which might still run tolerably on devices from around 2012 (Xperia S, Galaxy S III).
+Just keep in mind that very old internet-connected software is a security concern.

 2b.
 Non-modern app-capable phones